TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 #### EMIS

-EMIS Health need to deliver Emis Web v9.13.11 to fix a workflow annotation issue before Full Rollout Approval (FRA) can be granted.
+EMIS Health needs to deliver Emis Web v9.13.11 to fix a workflow annotation issue before Full Rollout Approval (FRA) can be granted.
-The target for FRA or EMIS is 2021-12-22, however this may be delayed due to holidays.
+The target for FRA or EMIS is 2021-12-22, however, this may be delayed due to holidays.
-Post FRA, all of the GP practices using EMIS will need their MESH mailboxes reconfigured ot send and recieve ToC FHIR messages.
+Post FRA, all of the GP practices using EMIS will need their MESH mailboxes reconfigured to send and receive ToC FHIR messages.
 This was completed on 2022-01-07.

 #### TPP's SystmOne